 How to cook Low and Slow Pork Shoulder: Pulled Pork

 Now, it’s hard to get this one wrong.
 If you’re new to the world of smoking meats, pork shoulder should be the first cut you smoke with the low and slow method.
-The reason being is, it’s a forgiving cut of meat because of the fat content.
+The reason being is, that it’s a forgiving cut of meat because of the fat content.
 You can go over the recommended internal temp without losing too much quality.

 Smoking pork butts are fun because there are so many ways to cook them.
 I’ve seen them slathered with yellow mustard and rubbed down and injected with everything from apple juice to an injection marinade with 15 ingredients.
 I personally like to keep it simple with salt and pepper and then season it with a basic bbq rub after I’m done pulling the pork.